bevy-cheatbook/bevy-cheatbook/src/programming/systems.md

 powerful tools that Bevy offers for managing when/how your systems run, such as:
 [explicit ordering][cb::system-order], [run conditions][cb::rc], [system
 sets][cb::systemset], [states][cb::state].

+### One-Shot Systems

+Sometimes you don't want Bevy to run your system for you.
+In that case, don't add it to a schedule.

+If you are a writing a system that you want to call yourself whenever you want (such as on a button press), you can do that using [one-shot systems][cb::oneshot].